FBR issues tax notices to 2.1 million Pakistanis | SAMAA

 The Federal Board of Revenue has issued notices tax notices to 2.1 million people across the country, it said Sunday.

-These individuals either didn’t file their returns, misinformed the tax authorities or hid their income, the FBR said in a statement.
+These people include those who missed the December 8, 2020 deadline for filing their income tax returns, misinformed the tax authorities, or hid their income, the FBR said in a statement.

+The FBR will start penalising these people if they fail to comply with the terms of notices served to them.
+This may include a penalty (a minimum of Rs10,000) for missing the deadline and additional fines in case of discrepancies in the recipients’ income and wealth statements.

+The exchequer may start a separate legal proceeding against these people if it suspects tax evasion.
+For example, when you buy a property, you have to pay taxes, and this transaction is recorded with the FBR.
+If they see you have a couple of plots in Bahria Town, but you have not declared them in your income tax returns or you have not even filed your tax returns, they may ask you to explain this discrepancy.

 The number of tax filers in Pakistan has increased to 2,623,000, according to the FBR.
 During the same period last year, 2,430,000 people filed their wealth statements.